-I don’t pretend to be the most accomplished screenwriter in the world.
+I don’t pretend to be the most accomplished screenwriter in the world (click here to check out my credits on IMDb).
 I’m certainly not and never will be.
 So if you have suggestions, comments, or ideas please add to the discussion by posting comments.
 While I have had a few of my scripts made into films I know that I too still have a lot to learn about writing and selling.

 In addition, keep in mind that anything I write on my blog is my opinion and if you’re looking to option or sell your screenplay you need to talk to an entertainment lawyer – this blog will not suffice – so please don’t rely on it for any legal advice what-so-ever.